 So enjoy that glass of wine with lunch – Greece has amazing wine – and some ouzo after dinner.
 But don’t follow in the footsteps of the loutish British tourists I’ve seen too often here, wasted by 4 pm and staggering in the streets.

-2. Greece is a very safe country – yes, even Athens.
+2. Traveling in Greece is very safe – yes, even Athens.

 If I had “ena evro” (one euro) for every American suburban dweller who asked me in low tones how I ever managed to feel safe in Athens, I’d have enough money to purchase the crumbling Neoclassical mansion of my dreams.